I am often asked whether to transfer residential property into a limited liability company (LLC). Consider the following…

 - Mortgages.
 If the property secures a mortgage loan, the transfer of the property may trigger a “due on transfer” clause (i.e., require that the mortgage loan be paid-off).
 The current mortgage will likely need to be assigned or paid off in favor of a new mortgage.
 Available mortgage rates and terms for a corporate entity (e.g., LLC) may be less favorable than individual loans.

 - Eviction-Ejectment.
-In certain cases, it may be more difficult for a “corporate” landlord to remove tenants from the premises.
+It is usually more difficult for a “corporate” landlord to evict tenants than when the property is individually owned and owner-occupied.

 - Leases.
 If the tenancies are subject to leases, the current landlords will need to assign the leases to the LLC.